localstack-samples/amazon-managed-service-for-apache-flink-examples/java/Printer/README.md

 * Flink API: DataStream API
 * Language Java (11)

-The Flink application uses a synthetic source to generate records, parses the records, and it just prints the results.
+The Flink application uses a synthetic source to generate ticker records, parses them, and just prints the results.

 It is based on the S3Sink application in this repo.